Oohalu Gusagusalade: Soundtrack

 Kalyani Malik was selected as the music director of the film marking his first collaboration with Srinivas Avasarala.
 The album featured four songs with lyrics written by Anantha Sriram and Sirivennela Seetharama Sastry.
 The audio was launched at Hyderabad in a promotional audio launch event on 28 April 2014 on Vel Records Label.

 Release

 In early June 2014, the makers confirmed that the film would release on 20 June 2014 worldwide in theaters after being awarded with a clean U certificate from Central Board of Film Certification.
 The distribution rights of Nizam, West, Guntur, Nellore and Bangalore were acquired by Suresh Movies.
-Visakhapatnam & Krishna district distribution rights were acquired by Annapurna Distributions, East region distribution rights were acquired by 14 Reels Entertainment and Ceeded region rights were purchased by NVR Cinema.
+Visakhapatnam & Krishna district distribution rights were acquired by Annapurna Distributions, East region distribution rights were acquired by 14 Reels Entertainment and Ceded region rights were purchased by NVR Cinema.
 The Overseas theatrical distribution and screening rights were bought by CineGalaxy Inc., and the overseas theaters list was released by them on 18 June 2014.
 As a part of the film's promotion, 100 hoardings featuring the film's posters were used in Hyderabad alone and posters were also used in various bus shelters and were used as bus stickers.
 The film released in 200 theaters worldwide on 20 June 2014.